Board of Directors

 Moshe Cohen, Founder

-Selena McMahan spent her childhood divided between New York and France.
-In 2005 she received a yearlong travel fellowship from the Watson Foundation for her project “Contemporary Clown Circuit, performance across borders ».
+A long-time clown, Selena McMahan was the recipient of a year-long travel fellowship from the Watson Foundation for her project “Contemporary Clown Circuit, performance across borders.”
 She moved to Paris in 2007 to train at the Jacques Lecoq theater school.
 She has also trained with John Turner of Mump and Smoot, Lory Leshin at the Samovar, and with the Brazilian company LUME.
 She is an actor-clown with the Parisian hospital clown company Le Rire Médecin, performing improvised and individualized interventions in clown duos.
-She is the artistic director of “Inclownito” with Cracheurs de Rêves.
-Selena has volunteered with Clowns Without Borders USA since 2005 and been a board member since 2010.
-She currently serves as president on the board of the International Federation of Clowns Without Borders.
+She is the artistic director of “Inclownito” and a teaching artist with Association Peekaboo!
+Selena has volunteered with CWB – USA since 2005 and been a board member since 2010.
+She has performed with CWB – USA in Haiti.

-Sarah Liane Foster, International Representative to CWBI
+Sarah Liane Foster, Board Representative to CWB – International

 Kolleen Kintz, Secretary

-Kolleen is a graduate of Dell’Arte International and a protege of Dody Disanto at The Center for Movement Theatre in DC.
+Kolleen Kintz (Secretary) is a clown, actor, creator, photographer, and musician.
+Kolleen is a graduate of Dell’Arte International and a protégé of Dody Disanto at The Center for Movement Theatre in Washington, D.C.
 Kolleen owns Photos By Kintz, a wedding/lifestyle photography company, with her husband, Bobby.
-Nothing brings her more joy and than sharing laughter with children and communities around the world.
-Kolleen is a singing, dancing, acrobatic fool who loves to play and eat peanut butter and jelly sandwiches.
+Kolleen has performed with CWB – USA in Greece, Haiti, and Nepal.

-Martha is thrilled to be on the board of Clowns Without Borders, having learned of the organization through a former Big Apple Circus Clown Doctor, Tim Cunningham.
-She firmly believes that the world needs more laughter, and that bringing joy to desperate situations improves the lives of all with lasting benefits.
+Martha Neighbors has been fundraising in the arts for more than 20 years, including with Big Apple Circus, the Children’s Museum of Manhattan and Doug Varone & Dancers.
+Currently, she is the director of development at Snug Harbor Cultural Center & Botanical Garden in New York City.
 Martha also serves on the board of the A.S.
 Neill Summerhill Trust, which supports Summerhill School in England, of which she is a proud alumna.
 She has an M.A. in art history and museum studies from the University of California and graduated summa cum laude from Hunter College in New York.
-That Summerhill education really worked.

-Since 2005 Sayda has volunteered for Clowns Without Borders performing for thousands of children in Latin America and the Middle East.
-She teaches Acting, Viewpoints, Tai Chi Chuan, Contact Improvisation, Voice, and Solo Performance.
-Her training combines a BFA in Acting from the California Institute of the Arts; a post-graduate certificate in Physical Theatre from the Dell’ Arte International School of Physical Theatre; and a Masters in Voice Studies from the Royal Central School of Speech and Drama in London where the training encompassed a multiplicity of workshops in Vocal Anatomy, Accents, Vocal Pedagogy, Practice as Research, culminating in a Master’s Thesis: Latino/a Voices: Reconsidering the ‘Natural,’ ‘Familiar’ and ‘Cultural’ in Freeing Vocal Expression.
-Sayda is full-time faculty at Dell Arte International.
-For more information please visit: http://www.saydatrujillo.com
+Sayda Trujillo was born in Montreal and grew up in Canada, Guatemala, and the USA.
+She is a theatre artist specializing in voice and movement.
+Her training combines a BFA in Acting from the California Institute of the Arts; a post-graduate certificate in Physical Theatre from the Dell’ Arte International School of Physical Theatre; and a Masters in Voice Studies from the Royal Central School of Speech and Drama in London where her training included Vocal Anatomy, Accents, Vocal Pedagogy, and Practice as Research.
+Her graduate work culminated in her master’s thesis, “Latino/a Voices: Reconsidering the ‘Natural,’ ‘Familiar’ and ‘Cultural’ in Freeing Vocal Expression.”
+Sayda is full-time faculty at Dell’Arte International.
+She has performed with CWB – USA in Guatemala, Mexico, and Palestine.